hakuimaku/hakuspace/README.md

 2. Verify file permissions with `ls -la ~/.local/bin`
 3. Check config file paths are correctly set
 4. Review individual config files for syntax errors
-5. If module clock on waybar doesn't work.
-Make sure you have set Timezone, Locale for Arch linux
+5. **If module clock on waybar doesn't work.
+Make sure you have set Timezone, Locale for Arch linux (And change in waybar config too)**
 6. Lively Wallpaper by SUPER SHIFT + Y didn't have thumbnail?
    > Create folder Preview (~/Videos/Wallpapers/Preview) and add image .jpg/.png (same name with video) to appear thumbnail in rofi select menu